Folio Studio

 Is my ISBN valid internationally?

 Yes.
 The ISBN is a global standard.
 An ISBN issued in any country can be used to distribute your book in bookshops and on platforms worldwide.
+An ISBN from AFNIL works on Amazon US, and a Bowker ISBN works on French publisher catalogues.

 Does an ISBN protect my copyright?